reserve-protocol/rsd/contracts/README.md

 We've aimed to keep these choices from yielding *tedious* code -- tedium makes it hard to focus, so tedium leads to mistakes.
 Nonetheless, in secure code, boring is better than magical.

-# Features of the RSVD Token
+# Features of the RSD Token

 ## User-Facing Features

-RSVD offers the [ERC-20][] interface for compatibility with standard wallet software.
-So that clients can more efficiently work around the ERC-20 [approval API bug][API Bug], RSVD also implements `increaseAllowance` and `decreaseAllowance`.
+RSD offers the [ERC-20][] interface for compatibility with standard wallet software.
+So that clients can more efficiently work around the ERC-20 [approval API bug][API Bug], RSD also implements `increaseAllowance` and `decreaseAllowance`.

 [API Bug]: https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit

-These are the only non-view API features of the RSVD token that an Ethereum account should be able to call without special authorization.
+These are the only non-view API features of the RSD token that an Ethereum account should be able to call without special authorization.

 ## Administration Roles and Features
-The RSVD contacts have a number of features that should be usable only with special authorization.
+The RSD contacts have a number of features that should be usable only with special authorization.
 An account has a special authorization if a contract has that account's address assigned to some _role_.

 ### Roles in `ReserveDollar`

-- `owner` is the master key for the entire RSVD token.
+- `owner` is the master key for the entire RSD token.
 The private key for `owner` is securely stored off-site, and only accessed in deployment, contract upgrade, and slow system recovery operations. `owner` is authorized to:
     - Change the name and ticker symbol of the Reserve Dollar. (`changeName`)
     - Change the addresses of any other roles. (`changeMinter`, `changePauser`, `changeFreezer`)
     - Nominate a new owner. (`nominateNewOwner`)